Pollak Vineyards

 Pollak Vineyards is located west of Charlottesville, in Greenwood.
 A small-family-owned vineyard launched in 2003 with the purchase of a 98-acre farm.
 David Pollak, originally from Ohio, had previously worked in vineyards in Sonoma and Carneros, north of San Francisco.
 The tasting room opened in 2008.

 Wine.
-One of the Top 5 wineries in Virginia.
-Pollak wines are going from success to success over the last half-dozen years.
-2023 was the winery’s best showing to date at the state-wide Virginia Governor’s Cup wine competition, coming away with five gold medals – for their 2017 Meritage, 2019 Meritage, Merlot Reserve, and Petit Verdot, and their 2021 Sauvignon Blanc.
-The 2021 Viognier received a bronze medal.
+One of the Top three wineries in Virginia.
+Pollak wines have shown repeated success at the annual state-wide Virginia Governor’s Cup tasting competitions.
+At the 2025 Governor’s Cup, the winery came away with five gold medals: for their 2022 vintage Smuggler red blend, Cabernet Franc Reserve, Meritage, and Merlot Reserve, and their Viognier.
+Their 2021 vintage Chardonnay and Cabernet Franc Reserve were awarded gold medals at the 2024 Governor’s Cup.
 At both the 2022 and 2023 Governor’ Cups, the Pollak 2017 Meritage was named as part of the “Governor’s Case,” the top 12 wines in Virginia according to the judges.
-Three other Pollak wines were also awarded gold medals at the 2022 Governor’s Cup: their 2017 Mille Fleurs, 2019 Meritage and Merlot Reserve; while their 2019 Petit Verdot and 2020 Viognier came away with silver medals.
 The Pollak “Smugglers” red blend, along with their Cabernet Franc Reserve, both also made the “Governor’s Cup” as one of the top 12 wines in the state in 2020.
-At the 2022 Finger Lakes Wine Competition, the 2019 vintage Pollak Cabernet Sauvignon was named “best in class Cabernet Sauvignon,” while their 2019 Petit Verdot also came away with a gold medal.
 The wine is “French style” in terms of the choices of grapes grown on the estate.

 Setting.
 Two stars.
 Beautiful views over a pond, vines, fields and hills.
 The Crozet area is home to some of Virginia’s most scenic vineyards.
 On a nice day, the long wrap-around porch at the winery offers many places to sit and enjoy the view.
 Cheese, cured meats and baguettes are available, and outside picnics are welcome here.